JoshhSandhu/JoshhSandhu/README.md

 - 👋 Hi, I’m Josh sandhu
-- 👀 I’m interested in ... forntend development and game development
+- 👀 I’m interested in ... forntend development, game development and blockchain development
 - 🌱 I’m currently learning ...
-PixiJS adn Phaser
+Solidity
 - 💞️ I’m looking to collaborate on ...
-Any web-dev or gamedev related projects
+Any web-dev, gamedev or blockchain related projects
 - 📫 How to reach me ... you can eamil me on: jo5h.singh.work@gamil.

 <!---